-Financial advisors who currently use StockOpter.com to generate revenue by attracting corporate executives and helping them to diversify their company stock and options can do the following things to drive additional business.
+Financial advisors that work with corporate executives and help them to diversify their company stock and options can do the following things to drive additional business.

 One: Keep track of how much revenue you generate from executives.
-StockOpter.com users report they gather on average $200,000 in assets under management per client per year and can charge between $500 and $1,500 annually for equity compensation planning assistance.
+StockOpter.com users report they gather on average over $500,000 in assets under management per client and can charge between $500 and $2,500 annually for equity compensation risk management and tax planning.
 Knowing how much business you are deriving from this niche market will help you to focus on this opportunity and execute these other tips for generating more revenue….

-Three: Don’t ignore the monitoring alerts.
-StockOpter monitors your clients’ positions nightly and sends emails to alert advisors of diversification opportunities like grant vesting and low Insight Ratios.
+Three: Don’t ignore decision monitoring alerts.
+StockOpter monitors a client's positions nightly and sends emails to alert advisors of diversification opportunities like grant vesting and low Insight Ratios.
 These alerts are meant to provoke client contact, but they can be easily discarded amid everything else advisors have on their plates.
 This is a mistake because these alerts signal real business opportunities.
-The link in the alert email takes one to the “My Alerts” page in StockOpter.com.
-This function will enable users to “manage” all their client alerts in one place.
 Advisors can then reach out to make clients aware of the alert and to see if they want to diversify the options with Insight Ratios below the 15% default or restricted/performance shares that have just vested.
-The “My Alerts” function will let one lower or delay (for blackout periods) the Insight Ratio threshold so this alert won’t continue to be a nuisance.
+The StockOpter “My Alerts” function will let one lower or delay (for blackout periods) the Insight Ratio threshold so this alert won’t continue to be a nuisance.
 If the client isn’t ready to take action use the next tip to determine a lower threshold.

-Five: Remember to ask clients if they know anyone who could use this kind of assistance with their stock compensation.
+Five: Remember to ask clients if they know anyone who would be interested in a process for maximizing the value of their employer stock and options.
 It’s a good practice to end every equity compensation client interaction with this question when the value of your guidance is fresh in their minds.
 Employees that receive company stock and options know lots of other people who could use some help to analyze, track and diversify their holdings.
-The StockOpter assistance approach positions your expertise and makes it very easy and natural for clients to refer you to their friends.
+The StockOpter assistance approach positions your expertise and makes it very easy and natural for clients to refer you to their colleagues.

 Financial advisors that use these 5 tips will be rewarded for their efforts with additional clients and assets under management.

-Bill Dillhoefer is a Senior Vice President at Net Worth Strategies, Inc. and has been an authority on equity compensation diversification for over a decade.
+Bill Dillhoefer is the CEO of Net Worth Strategies, Inc. and has been an authority on equity compensation diversification for over 15 years.
 He has helped hundreds of financial advisors to attract and assist corporate executives to diversify their company stock compensation.
 Connect with Bill on LinkedIn, follow him @StockOpter or email him here.